Southern Africa: Kingdom of Zimbabwe and successor states

 The Kingdom of Zimbabwe (c.
 1220–1450) was a Shona (Karanga) kingdom in what is today Zimbabwe.
 The capital, which sits near present-day Masvingo, is located at Great Zimbabwe, which are the largest stone structure in precolonial Southern Africa.
 This kingdom came after the collapse of the Kingdom of Mapungubwe.
 During the decline of the Kingdom of Zimbabwe, two powers emerged, one in the north (Kingdom of Mutapa from 1430–1760) which had improved on Zimbabwe's administrative structure; and the other in the south (Kingdom of Butua from 1450–1683) which was a smaller entity than the former two, the kingdom was governed by the Torwa dynasty and its capital was situated at Khami.
 Both states would eventually be absorbed by the powerful Shona state, the Rozwi Empire by 1683.
 The economy was based on cattle herding, farming, and gold mining.
 The empire lasted until 1866, which came after droughts and instability.

 Mthethwa Paramountcy

 The Mthethwa Paramountcy was an African state that emerged in the late 18th-century in the region of present-day KwaZulu-Natal.
 The state was consolidated and extended under the rule of Dingiswayo who produced a disciplined and highly organised army for the first time in the region.

 Zulu Kingdom

 The Zulu Kingdom rose under the leadership of Shaka and covered most of present-day KwaZulu-Natal in the 19th century.
 Internal conflict arose in the 1820s between Shaka's half-brothers Dingane and Mhlangana due to a succession dispute.
-Boer settlers began arriving northwards of the Orange River in the 1830s, this led to conflicts between the two peoples and resulted in the Battle of Blood River in 1838.
+Boer settlers began arriving northwards of the Orange River in the 1830s, which led to conflicts between the two peoples and resulted in the Battle of Blood River in 1838.
 The kingdom fell during the Anglo-Zulu War of the late 19th-century.